chineduogada/sr-react-dev-fulfil-exercise/README.md

 git clone https://github.com/chineduogada/sr-react-dev-fulfil-exercise
 ```

+## Test the project Manually
-Then `cd` into the project's directory, and run the development server:
+`cd` into the project's directory, and run the development server:

 ```bash
 npm run dev